pyscf/pyscf.github.io/source/user/pbc/scf.rst

 .. _user_pbc_rsjk:
 Range-separation integration
 ----------------------------
-This algorithm computes most of four-center integrals in real space.
+ This algorithm computes most of the four-center integrals in real space.
 For small systems, it is less efficient than most density fitting algorithms.
 When you need to handle a huge unit cell, or to compute exact exchange for many k points, or to use all-electron basis sets, you can consider to invoke this algorithm.